tylermumford/localstatus/README.md

 But I'm also planning to create some paid macOS and Windows companion apps that will integrate with LocalStatus.
 Those will most likely be closed source.
 I don't want to sell the project.
 My hope is to create something of value that can earn some money.

+This is my first open source project that I actually hope lots of people will use.
+But again, it's my first, so please bear with me as I figure this out. 💛

 ## Trivia